onlytailei/A3C-PyTorch/README.md

 python train.py --use_lstm True
 ```

-### Check the loss line of all threads in http://localhost:8097
+### Check the loss curves of all threads in http://localhost:8097
 ![loss_png](./assets/loss.png)